-- 1. Choose a suitable location based on the criteria above, with adequate area for the S-TSC faceplate and adequate depth behind the panel for the enclosure body. - 2.
-Drill four mounting holes and create a rectangular cutout in your panel to the dimensions shown below. - 3.
-Remove the four screws holding the S-TSC faceplate to the enclosure. - 4.
-If desired, the connectors to the back of the S-TSC controller can be (carefully!) removed for enclosure installation.
+- 1. For northern lights sound enclosure mounting instructions refer to panel modification reference table on this sheet.
+Panel modification drawings are also located in appendix of this manual.
+For custom mounting, choose a suitable location based on the dimensions above, with adequate area for the s-tsc faceplate and adequate depth behind the panel for the enclosure body. - 2.
+Drill four mounting holes as shown in "hole pattern dimensions".
+When creating "panel cutout dimensions" shown above, ensure that you begin by carefully locating cutout with respect to holes as shown in dimensions marked a and b. - 3.
+Remove the four screws holding the s-tsc faceplate to the enclosure. - 4.
+If desired, the connectors to the back of the s-tsc controller can be (carefully!)
+Removed for enclosure installation.
 They will only plug in to the correct receptacles. - 5.
 Place the controller and faceplate on the front surface of your panel.
 Insert one of the faceplate screws in a mounting hole to maintain location if necessary. - 6.
-Bring the enclosure close to the rear side of the panel, and plug the connectors into the back of the S-TSC. - 7.
-Secure the enclosure to the rear of your panel by inserting the faceplate screws through the faceplate, through the holes in your panel, and threading into the enclosure.
+If control panel wire harnesses are disconnected, then bring the enclosure close to the rear side of the panel, and plug the connectors into the back of the s-tsc. - 7.
+Secure the enclosure to the rear of your panel by inserting the faceplate screws through the - 8.
+Faceplate, through the holes in your panel, and threading into the enclosure.